turingschool/curriculum/source/projects/gaming/metro-getting-started.markdown

 ![Title Screen With Menu](title-screen-with-menu.png)

-Pressing the **'enter'** key should generate an error message that there is an undefined method 'start_game' or 'exit_game' for [SCENE: title(TitleScene)]:TitleScene.
+Pressing the **'enter'** key should generate an error message that there is an `undefined method 'start_game' or 'exit_game' for [SCENE: title(TitleScene)]:TitleScene.`

-To remedy this you need to define methods with those exact names within your scene.
-We do not know how to start the game yet so it's best just to output a message.
-To exit the game we will ruby on the ruby method `exit` to quit the game for us.
+Now define methods with those exact names in your scene.
+Let's start with a stub for `start_game` like below.
+To exit the game we will just use Ruby's `exit`:

 {% codesample github jumpstartlab@metro_gaming_tutorial 9e20c89:scenes/title_scene.rb %}